kldevv/ticketing/README.md

 A ticket booking website.

-The service is done in TypeScript, deployed using Docker and Kubernetes, and managed by Skaffold.
+The service is done in TypeScript, deployed using Docker and Kubernetes, and automated by Skaffold.

 ## The Micro Service architecture